 - Find Answers provides links to articles, webinars, videos, worksheets, and tutorials to help you complete your tasks.
 Use the Search box to find more information in the Forcepoint eSupport Knowledge Base. - The Toolbox contains quick lookup tools that you can use to verify your configuration.
-See Using the Toolbox to verify policy enforcement behavior, page 272, for more information.
+See Using the Toolbox to verify policy enforcement behavior, page 276, for more information.

-Both the left and right navigation panes can be minimized by clicking the double arrow (<< or >>) icon at the top of the pane.
-Click the reverse icon (>> or <<) to view the pane.
+Both the right navigation pane can be minimized by clicking the double arrow (>>) icon at the top of the pane.
+Click the reverse icon (<<) to view the pane.

-Mouse over a shortcut icon on the minimized left navigation pane to see a menu of related features without maximizing the pane.
+Mouse over an icon or option in the left navigation pane to display a menu of features in that group.